ctrliq/kernel-src-tree/Documentation/virt/kvm/api.rst

    reset/shutdown of the VM.
  - KVM_SYSTEM_EVENT_SEV_TERM -- an AMD SEV guest requested termination.
    The guest physical address of the guest's GHCB is stored in `data[0]`.
+ - KVM_SYSTEM_EVENT_WAKEUP -- the exiting vCPU is in a suspended state and KVM has recognized a wakeup event.
+Userspace may honor this event by marking the exiting vCPU as runnable, or deny it and call KVM_RUN again.

 If KVM_CAP_SYSTEM_EVENT_DATA is present, the 'data' field can contain architecture specific information for the system-level event.
 Only